mohitUpraity/i-n-d-r-a/README.md

 - SMS and offline alerts
 - Expansion to other Himalayan states
 - Responder and NGO modules
+- Backend Automation (Prototype Note)
+Due to billing constraints during the hackathon window, automated backend functions (Cloud Functions) are designed but not deployed.
+Current prototype demonstrates the same behavior using real-time Firestore with role-based enforcement.
+Automation will be enabled in Round 2 once billing is active.

 ---

 **INDRA is designed to be built incrementally, responsibly, and in close alignment with real governance needs.**